 Once everyone is dripping with muddy water they lay you out to practice how to link up while you’re floating through the caves in the pitch black to admire the glowworms and all of a sudden you’re crammed into the first room of the cave, surrounded by wetas.
 So not only are you now in a dark, enclosed space full of water and facing certain death, you are surrounded by giant cricket-spiders.
 OH GOOD.
 You can see how happy I am in this photo (second yellow helmet).

 The worst part for me was the first five minutes.
 As you submerge yourself into the cold, brown water you have one option.
 To lie back flat in your inner tube as far as you can, with about a foot between the water and the rock face above you, and drag yourself through to the next section.

 This absolutely terrified me and I probably would have bailed then and there if it wouldn’t have made me the biggest wimp in the world.
 Literally seconds later (it feels like an eternity when you’re claustrophobic) I was able to stand up again, after that it was easy.
 And fun!

 We tracked through rushing water, careful of our footing so we didn’t get sucked into any subterranean caves and drown.
-We jumped backwards off two waterfalls into darkness so black you could have been jumping into the pit of hell, when in reality it was only a meter or two.
+We jumped backward off two waterfalls into darkness so black you could have been jumping into the pit of hell when in reality it was only a meter or two.

 My favourite part was laying back, linked together in a congo line, floating through the caves in calm water with all our torches shut off so you can’t see an inch in front of your face, but you can see galaxies above you.
 There are so many glow worms it looks like the night sky, it’s magical.